 5.4 Zoom on the exposures

-An overview of all credit risk exposures grouped by type is available in appendix on page 24.
+An overview of all credit risk exposures grouped by type is available in appendix.
 In the following subsections, the principal kinds of counterparties in the investment portfolio are highlighted.

 5.4.1 Government bond positions